ronbonb0n/GroupR/README.md

 Dead Space | B2B2B2 | 0.7
 Bridge | 999999 | 0.6
 Coast | 808080 | 0.5
-Water | 000000 !
-0.0
+Water | 000000 | 0.0
 Sci-Fi Bridge | 666666 | 0.4

-_Currently the Coast block is not being used and may be dropped_<br/>
+**_Note_:Currently the Coast block is not being used and may be dropped**<br/>
-_Water block technically represents a lack of a block for render efficiency as we can represent the water with just a single plain_<br/>
+**_Note_:Water block technically represents a lack of a block for render efficiency as we can represent the water with just a single plain**<br/>

 **Updates to the generator will be placed in the table when neccassary**<br/>

 To use the tool:<br/>
 1. Open image in any image editting software - I prefer Krita it's free and fairly powerful
-2. Adjust image with a solid square brush - Krita has a pixel art brush which is ideal ..* Use colours tabulated above to correspond with desired tiles
+2. Adjust image with a solid square brush - Krita has a pixel art brush which is ideal
+  * Use colours tabulated above to correspond with desired tiles
-3. Export the output overwriting past image - or export new output but make sure to encode it properly with JPEG max quality ..* If you export a new image when in Unity:
+3. Export the output overwriting past image - or export new output but make sure to encode it properly with JPEG max quality
+  * If you export a new image when in Unity:
-....* Enable read/write in image properties
+    * Enable read/write in image properties
-....* Set format to RGBA32
+    * Set format to RGBA32
-....* Set non power of 2 to None
+    * Set non power of 2 to None
-4. Within the world map scene there is already an object called world builder that contains the builder script ..* Make sure the correct prefabs are assigned
+4. Within the world map scene there is already an object called world builder that contains the builder script
+  * Make sure the correct prefabs are assigned
-..* Make sure the correct world generator texture is assigned
+  * Make sure the correct world generator texture is assigned
 5. It is recommenended that you delete the game object called **Parent** that holds all of the tiles within it's heirarchy
 6. Go back to your world builder GameObject and click the execute boolean button - Your updated world will be built
 ##Camera control in world map

 ##Level transitioning
 ##Frame Rate Cap